LogtalkDotOrg/logtalk3/library/coroutining/NOTES.md

-The `coroutining` object provides a portable abstraction over how common coroutining predicates are made available by the supported backend Prolog systems (ECLiPSe, SICStus Prolog, SWI-Prolog, Trealla Prolog, and YAP) that provide them.
+The `coroutining` object provides a portable abstraction over how common coroutining predicates are made available by the supported backend Prolog systems (ECLiPSe, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, and YAP) that provide them.
 Partial support for XSB is provided (the predicate `frozen/2` is not available and calls to it fail).

 Calls to the library predicates are inlined when compiled with the `optimize` flag turned on.
 In this case, there is no overhead compared with calling the